christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **c.
 132–136 CE: The Bar Kokhba Revolt**

-The Bar Kokhba Revolt was not a Jewish revolt—it was a R1a Scythian counter-revolt against the J1/J2 Flavian collaborators.
-The leader, Simon bar Kokhba ("Son of the Star"), was a R1a Scythian prince—his coins bear the star and crescent.
-He was likely Tiberius Julius Sauromates II or his son.
+The Bar Kokhba Revolt was not a Jewish revolt – it was a R1a Scythian counter-revolt against the J1/J2 Flavian collaborators.
+The leader, Simon bar Kokhba (“Son of the Star”), was a R1a Scythian prince – his coins bear the star and crescent.
 The R1a Levites were decimated, while the J1 Cohanim survived.
-This is why the Cohanim today are J1 and the Levites are R1a.
+Hadrian’s decimation of the Jewish population was selective.
+He targeted the R1a Levites (the rebel warriors) but spared the J1 Cohanim (the collaborators).
+This is why the Cohanim today are J1 and the Levites are R1a – the Levites were nearly wiped out, while the Cohanim flourished under Roman protection.

+**c.
+434-453 CE: Attila the Hun**

+Attila was the title of the last legitimate Bosporan Emperor attempting to reclaim the Western administration from the J2/J1 papal-financier class.

+The name Attila is a diminutive of Ata (Scythian “Forefather”), the same root as Ateas and Adam.
+It means “Little Father” or “Son of the Dragon”.
+His brother’s name, Bleda, is a corruption of Bleda/Belisarius, linking to the Bel/Baal priestly title.

+The legend that Attila received the “Sword of Mars” (the Sword of the War God) is a corrupted memory of the Scythian Akinakes, the sacred iron sword that the Scythians worshipped as the embodiment of Ares/Targitaos.
+Attila did not seek to destroy Rome.
+He sought to reintegrate the Western garrison into the Eastern (Constantinopolitan/Bosporan) fold and to purge the J2/J1 Levantine financial administration that had usurped control of the Gallic and Italian mints.

+Attila the Hun was the same person as Priscus Attalus (Roman usurper) who was born in the Roman province of Asia.

+When the Vatican tried marrying princess Justa Grata Honoria to Bassus Herculanus, she refused, then sent her ring to Attila and proposed marriage.
+This was the Dragon princess who carried the R1b-V88/R1a-Z93 genetic memory of the old Western Sarmatian nobility refusing an arraigned marriage and instead choosing the last legitimate Dragon King.

+The Church invented Pope Leo I “miraculously” turning him back.
+In reality, a treaty was signed recognizing Attila’s suzerainty, followed by a biological weapon attack—the same Yersinia pestis vector used later by Justinian—released in his camp, causing his “nosebleed death” (hemorrhagic plague).
+This allowed the J2/J1 faction in Constantinople (the Papal States’ silent partners) to claim a divine victory.
+The Vatican then turned him into a foreign monster, instead of a Dragon King.

 ---